ignoww/RALU/README.md

 1. **Environment Setup**

-  Make sure your environment is capable of running FLUX.
+   Make sure your environment is capable of running **FLUX**.
 No additional requirements are needed beyond that.

 2. **Configure Parameters**